Freshwater Aquarium Fish Tank Setup

 - Aquarium filter

-- Other decorations (such as fake or real plants)
+- Other decorations (such as fake plants or real plants)

-- Aquarium test kits to test water parameters and monitor the infamous aquarium nitrogen cycle
+- Master aquarium test kit to test water parameters and monitor the aquarium nitrogen cycle

 To get your creative juices flowing, research freshwater aquarium setup ideas by checking out the Freshwater Aquarium Builds forum to see how members have set up their aquariums.